 The right cheese to use is your favorite shredded/sliced cheese.
 I thought cheddar always tasted best, but then I tried mozzarella.
 It just depends on the flavor you are wanting.

 Skillet size does matter.
 If the skillet is too small, the omelets may end up difficult to flip or fold if there is not enough room to put the spatula under the egg.
 If the skillet is too large, the omelet may spread out too thinly and might not be enough egg to cover the whole skillet.
-8 inches is the perfect skillet size for making an omelette.
+8 inches is the perfect skillet size for making an omelet.

 How to Serve